Red Hat Ceph Storage Test Drive

 Ansible is idempotent in nature , so there is no harm in running it again.
 Configuration change will not take place after its initial application.

-• Once Ansible run is completed, make sure there is no failed item under PLAY RECAP
+- Once Ansible run is completed, make sure there is no failed item under

-• Verify ceph-radosgw service is running on rgw-node1 , also make a note of port number its running on.
+ceph-radosgwservice is running onrgw-node1, also make a note of port number its running on.
 It must be 8080

 $ ssh rgw-node1 systemctl status ceph-radosgw@rgw.rgw-node1.service